drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/3_creating_services/3_server_level/2_running_at_startup.md

 # Running at Startup

-_This feature was introduced in v2.6.0._
+Running services at startup time was introduced in v2.6.0.
+Please make sure you are using v2.6.0 (or higher) before proceeding with this tutorial.

 ## Table of Contents